 Bonnie Matthews is the Operations Manager at the Native Canadian Centre of Toronto (NCCT).
 Bonnie brings front-line experience working for a Daily Bread Food Bank member organization that serves the needs and interests of people living in poverty, including managing the NCCT’s food program.
 Bonnie is devoted to improving client service and providing safe and inclusive access to nutritious food for those experiencing food insecurity.

-Christine Yip is a Policy Associate at the Mowat Centre, where she assesses and develops programming to increase the social impact of the not-for-profit sector, including capacity building through government funding initiatives.
+Christine Yip works in the Advisory Services Practice at KPMG focusing on helping public and private sector clients manage complex change and improve how they manage their people.
+Prior to this she was a Policy Associate at the Mowat Centre, where she assessed and developed programming to increase the social impact of the not-for-profit sector, including capacity building through government funding initiatives.
 Christine studied Social Policy at the London School of Economics, where she had the opportunity to work at the Centre for Analysis and Social Exclusion to evaluate a residential training program aimed at enhancing the skills and knowledge of social housing tenants.
 Christine also brings corporate experience in Industrial and Organizational Psychology and oversight of Corporate Social Responsibility initiatives.

 John Bianchin is the Director of Analytics at HAVI Global Solutions, where he is responsible for Canadian analytics and forecasting for various food industry products and promotions.
 John brings over 20 years of progressive retail industry expertise, offering specialized, objective business insights to maximize growth.
 John is a long-serving member of the Board of Directors of the John Howard Society of Toronto, and a recent volunteer with Lifeline Syria.